 Moissanite and Charles & Colvard History

-In the summer of 1995, a master diamond cutter observed samples of Moissanite and suggested that properly cut crystals would make a brilliant new jewel.
-From there, scientists from CREE and eventually Charles & Colvard began a three-year research project to bring the fire and brilliance of Moissanite jewels to consumers.
+In 1995, a master diamond cutter observed samples of Moissanite and recognized that properly cut crystals would make a brilliant new jewel.
+CREE and eventually Charles & Colvard worked on a three-year research project to bring the fire and brilliance of Moissanite jewels to consumers.
 Charles & Colvard has been the primary source for Moissanite gems, with American and international patents barring any competitor gems from entering the market until late 2015.
 Since then, several new overseas sources have entered the American market.